Upgrade Enterprise Linux 9 to 10#

 $ sudo vpn-maint-apply-changes

 Now reboot your system.
 Everything should come back properly.
 Test your VPN portal and try to enable the VPN to the server.
-That’s all!
+That should be all!